AmadNaseem/embedding-hf/README.md

 - Subsequent calls reuse the loaded pipeline.
 - Works offline after the model is cached.
  - Default model: `Xenova/all-MiniLM-L6-v2` (override via `EMBEDDING_HF_MODEL` env).
+ - When resizing embeddings, vectors are re-normalized; if upscaling, padding cycles existing values (not zeros) for speed and stability in ANN backends.

 ## Contact